danieloliveira079/salesforce_rdstation/README.md

 * List all Leads from Salesforce website
 * Create new Leads on Salesforce by importing from RD Station

+###References

+This gem was built using [Restforce](https://github.com/ejholmes/restforce) for Salesforce API communication.

 ###Install

 You can install the latest code for the salesforce_rdstation gem in a project by including this line in your Gemfile